(1936 - )

 (1997 - )

 Stage name of Frederick Goode's son, who by the age of six had already invented and published his first trick "I Scry" (2003) in his grandfather's (Phineas Spellbinder) Wizards' Journal #1.
 Since then he has contributed many tricks to The Wizards' Journals.
 His first book of paper magic Tear-Able Magic was published in 2005.
 His second book, Hat Rings, was begun in 2007 and is currently still being written.
-He is a member of The Wiz Kids, Inc. and continues to perform, invent and publish magic effects for his group and on his own.
+He is a member of Wiz Kids, Inc. and continues to perform, invent and publish magic effects for his group and on his own.
+He changed his stage name to Ee-Gee-Fiki in 2012 in order to compete with his cousin.
 His little sister, Wilhelmina Goodenough, has her eye on big brother and intends to compete with him.
 His cousin is Wiz Kid Qua-Fiki.
-Most notable effects so far: Every Century Silks , The Ultimate Newspaper Tear (which includes his Tuck-it invention), Step On It (Put), and Pop-Over Silk Dye, Pop Out Hamburger, Cauldron Capers, T-Shirt Magic, Pop Corn Popper Torn and Restored Napkin Prediction, and more.
-New principles: Dimensional Projection (Street Bike).
+Most notable effects so far: Every Century Silks , The Ultimate Newspaper Tear (which includes his Tuck-it invention), Step On It (Put), and Pop-Over Silk Dye, Pop Out Hamburger, Cauldron Capers, T-Shirt Magic, Pop Corn Popper, Torn and Restored Napkin Prediction, and more.
+New principles: Dimensional Projection (Street Bike - 2006).

 (2001 - )

 Stage name of Frederick Goode's daughter and Eleazar's sister, who has just (2010) blossomed forth as a creative and inventive magician by transforming James Lucien's Skeleton in the Closet into her own Santa Blocks Effect, published in her grandfather's (Phineas Spellbinder) Wizards' Journal #19.
 She is not a one trick pony, but has other effects published in the same Journal and in others.
 Her big brother is Wiz Kid Eleazar Goodenough (aka Ee-Gee-Fiki).
 Her cousin is Wiz Kid Qua-Fiki.
-Inventions so far include: Appearing faces on Santa Blocks, A Vanishing Block Gift Box, and a Magic Santa's Sack effect all in 2010.
+Like them, she is also a member of Wiz Kids, Inc. Inventions so far include: Appearing faces on Santa Blocks, A Vanishing Block Gift Box, and a Magic Santa's Sack effect all in 2010.
 Also invented: Mesh Bag Magnetic Fake-Out (2010) , Jack-O-Candle (2010), Witch Hank (2010), Easter Egg Jelly Bean Surprise!(2011), Magic Jacks (2011), Yankee Hanky (2011), Back Loading Cape (2011), Teddy Bear Houdini (2011) Piggy (2011), W.G.
 Double Looped Coin Gimmick (2011), Transparent Dye Tube (2011), Magnetic Wedge Gimmick (2011), Silk Snatcher (2011).

 One of the best close-up magicians, a test case for perfect timing and misdirection was Goshman's routine with coins moving under a salt and pepper shaker.
 Best known for his work with sponge balls and his manufactured sponge products.